-In 1968 the name of the Company was changed to “Mennonite Trust Ltd.” In 1975, by an amendment to its Charter, the Company was granted the right to administer the estates of all Saskatchewan residents, regardless of religious affiliation.
+In 1968 the name of the Company was changed to “Mennonite Trust Ltd.” In 1975, by an amendment to its Charter, the Company was granted the right to administer the estates of any Saskatchewan resident, regardless of religious affiliation.

-The Church’s direct surveillance of the Company’s operation has disappeared; however, the three owning Conferences continue to appoint members of their own body to act as Directors and Advisors.
+The Church’s direct surveillance of the Company’s operation has changed; the three owning Conferences continue to appoint members of their own body to act as Directors and Advisors.
 These Directors and Advisors in turn report to their Conference bodies, usually at the respective annual provincial Conference sessions.